slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On leadership

 Leaders are team makers.
-Being a leader is different from being a boss.
-Leadership is based on mutual [trust](#on-relationships).
+Being a leader is different from being a boss: it requires to be manager and psychotherapist.
+Leadership is based on [mutual trust](#on-relationships).

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*
+> *'The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.'*

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*
+> *'People don't follow robots.'*
+> *'There are no bad teams, only bad leaders.'*

 > *'Be royal in your own fashion: act like a king to be treated like one.' -- Robert Greene (34th law of power)*

 > *'The only thing that gives orders is balls.' -- Tony Montana*

-Being a leader requires to be equal parts manager and psychotherapist.

-> *'There are no bad teams, only bad leaders.'*

-> *'The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.'*

-> *'People don't follow robots.'*
+> *'Keep your attempts at intimidation under control.
+Be careful not to become intoxicated by the power fear brings.'*

 People want leadership because they want autonomy and influence.